36-Year-Old Second Baseman – Free Agent

 There was no outlook written for Kelly Johnson in 2018.
 Check out the latest news below for more on his current fantasy value.

 Kelly Johnson Contract Information:

-Signed a one-year, $3 million deal with the Yankees in December of 2013.
+Signed a one-year deal with the Braves in January 2016.

 To instantly reveal our fantasy analysis of every player – including Kelly Johnson – simply subscribe now.